josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/upgrade/03_cleanup.md

 `sudo rm -R /<SSD-directory>/bitcoin-cash-node-<old-version-number>`

-With the SSD organized and simplified, we can avoid confusion when updating Bitcoin Cash Node in the future.
+With the SSD organized, we can avoid confusion when updating Bitcoin Cash Node in the future.